-The water turns green, tastes moldy, and can be dangerous to drink.
-Eventually, this can trigger freshwater deficiency, massive death of fish and other aquatic life.
+The water turns green, tastes moldy, smells bad, and can be dangerous for consumption.
+Eventually, this triggers freshwater deficiency, massive death of fish and other aquatic life.
 Restoring the balance of an ecosystem requires monitoring and control of algal growth.

-This article provides a comprehensive overview of the main challenges and benefits of algae control methods
+This article provides an overview of the main challenges and benefits of common algae control methods.

-Stagnant water, high temperature, and excessive nutrients stimulate blue-green algae growth.
-In summer, when the water warms up, algae can grow really fast.
-Water reservoirs often lack circulation, so the water is stagnant.
-Abundant nutrients like Nitrogen and Phosphorus help algae over-compete other water organisms creating massive algae blooms.
+Stagnant water, high temperatures, and excessive nutrients stimulate blue-green algae growth.
+In summer, when the water warms up, algae can grow and spread really fast.
+Water reservoirs often lack circulation, therefore the water is stagnant.
+Abundant nutrients, especially nitrogen and phosphorus, help algae over-compete other water organisms, forming massive blooms.

-- Planktonic – single-celled, microscopic algae.
-They can float in the water freely or form colonies.
-They can change water color to green, yellow, brown or red.
+- Planktonic, single-celled, microscopic algae.
+They can float in water freely or form colonies.
+They can turn water green, yellow, brown or red;

-Preventing contamination of water with new nutrients doesn’t really resolve this issue.
-Growth, decay, gravity, and eutrophication will continue the internal Phosphorus cycle in ponds, lakes, and other bodies of water.
+Preventing nutrient contamination in water doesn’t completely solve the issue.
+Growth, decay, gravity, and eutrophication will continue the internal phosphorus cycle in ponds, lakes, and other bodies of water.
 Plus, human activities such as agriculture accelerate eutrophication.
-This, in turn, provokes the additional release of nutrients stored in the bottom sediments.
-It can lead to irreversible long-term changes in the ecosystem.
+This, in turn, further releases nutrients stored in the sediment.
+Concerningly, this can lead to irreversible, long-term damage in the ecosystem.

 To prevent algal blooms and serious environmental, health, and health impacts, you must predict and control the proliferation of algae.
-Sustainable algae management aims to reduce the inflow of nutrients into the water body.
-Long-term success requires extensive changes in policies and human activities.
-So it can take many years to improve water quality significantly.
+Sustainable algae management practices aim to reduce the inflow of nutrients in water bodies.
+Long-term success requires changes in policies and human activities.
+Therefore, it can take several years to significantly improve water quality.

 Solutions for algae blooms